Storage & Cooking

 Tips for Preserving Herbs

-Coriander is an essential ingredient of many ethnic dishes such as Mexican and Thai.
-The roots as well as the leaves of the plant can be used with both having very distinct flavors.
+Coriander is an essential ingredient of many ethnic dishes such as in Mexican and Thai cuisine.
+The roots as well as the leaves of the plant can be used.
+Both have distinct flavours.
 It can be grown easily in containers placed on a sunny window sill or balcony.
-The leaves also known as cilantro have a slightly bitter taste and when chopped up they can be added to dishes and breads or used as a garnish.
+The leaves, also known as cilantro have a slightly bitter taste and when chopped up they can be added to dishes and breads or used as a garnish.
 A quick method can be used to keep the leaves fresh for weeks on end.

 Freezing herbs helps preserve essential oils which give herbs their flavour in the first instance.